 Causes & Risk Factors

-The exact causes of colon cancer are not known.
-However, studies show that the following risk factors increase a person's chances of developing colon cancer:
+The exact causes of ovarian cancer are not known.
+However, studies show that the following risk factors for ovarian cancer may increase the chance of developing this disease:

 Family history.
 First-degree relatives (mother, daughter, sister) of a woman who has had ovarian cancer are at increased risk of developing this type of cancer themselves.
 The likelihood is especially high if two or more first-degree relatives have had the disease.
 The risk is somewhat less, but still above average, if other relatives (grandmother, aunt, cousin) have had ovarian cancer.
 A family history of breast or colon cancer is also associated with an increased ovarian cancer risk factor.